Smallville season 3: Tie-ins

 Season three saw the second volume of Smallville: Chloe Chronicles get released.
 After the first volume received positive responses from viewers, the second volume was created as a continuation, but with Sam Jones III appearing as Pete Ross alongside Allison Mack as Chloe.
 This volume used the Smallville comic books as a secondary tie-in to the series.
 Viewers could watch Smallville, followed by Chloe's Chronicles, and finish with the Smallville comic book, which would provide an "enhanced backstory to the online segments".
 Additionally, the Smallville producers teamed up with Verizon to provide its registered users the chance to view plot updates—in the form of a press release from The Daily Planet—as well as quizzes and games related to the show.
 As part of the deal, Verizon products and services were placed in various episodes of the show.

 Awards

 In 2004, the show was nominated for a Golden Reel Award for Best Sound Editing in "Exile".
 The series was recognized by the Visual Effects Society with a 2005 VES Award nomination for Outstanding Compositing for the episode "Crisis".
 The DVD release of season three won the Saturn Award for Best DVD Television Release.

 Home media release

 The complete third season of Smallville was released on November 16, 2004, in North America.
-Additional releases in region 2 and region 4 took place on April 18, 2005, and July 18, 2005, respectively.
+Additional releases in region 2 and region 4 took place on April 18 and July 18, 2005, respectively.
 The DVD box set included various special features, including episode commentary, The Chloe Chronicles: Volume II, a behind-the-scenes featurette on how they produce the series, and DVD-ROM linking to Smallville websites.
+For the 20th anniversary, the complete series was released for the first time on Blu-ray on October 16, 2021.
+The Blu-ray release marks the first time when season 3 was released in its native high-definition resolution.